 (covered below).
 By having all data stored on

-two drives, your data will not be lost when a drive fails - and they
+two drives, your files will not be lost when a drive fails - and they

-all do - as long as your backup has been properly setup, kept current
+all do - as long as your backup has been properly configured, kept

 and stored safely.

-Cloud backup is not good enough, and here's why: Sending
+Cloud backup is not good enough.
+Here's why:

-all your data into space puts modem, router, ISP, passwords and servers
+all your data into space puts modem, router, internet service provider

-unique files in order to save space.
-This means you'll be left having
+unique files to save space.
+This means you'll have

-programs before you can even begin to recover your unique files from
+settings before you can even begin to recover files from

 grief.
 We recommend keeping an external backup